eiokonji/Word-Game/README.md

 # Word-Game

-Final Project for CS 211:
+Final Project for CS 211 at Northwestern University Word game application inspired by Wordle (a popular wordplay game).
-Word game application inspired by Wordle (a popular wordplay game) built using C++.
+Built using ge211 (https://tov.github.io/ge211/), a game engine in C++.